 Maia and I have been LOVING this part!
 As has her friend Stella, who joined us for one of the exercises.
 And even Daphne has really gotten into it.

-it's important to remember the main point here, which is to learn:
+I think it’s important to remember the main point of Drawing with Children here, which is to learn:

 Maia, who has plenty of self-confidence (usually) and a 7-year-old’s sense of humor, scratched out her first “by the book” bird and decided to create a silly bird with a very long beak, tiny body, a cherry on top, singing “ainty dainty doodle,” and eating a banana, all the while still following the drawing instructions as written.